hoshuhoshu/eco_01/README.md

 ## Milestone 8: Project Overview -
 In this milestone we simply created the frontend part for the HomePage of our Website , And also learned how to route it.

+## Milestone 9: Project Overview -
+In this milestone we have simply created a form named create product to add products to our website.
+We created it using React.js and tailwind css.

+## Milestone 10: Project Overview -
+In this milestone we learned how to setup the backend for the createproduct page that we created in milestone9.

+## Milestone 11: Project Overview -
+In this milestone we created an api endpoint which will extract data from createproduct page and then will display the product on the home page.

+## Milestone 12: Project Overview -
+In this milestone, we created an API endpoint to filter data by email from MongoDB and dynamically display it on the home page using the previously created product card.

+## Milestone 13: Project Overview -
+In this milestone we learned how to implement the Edit Feature for the My Products Page, including designing an edit form with pre-filled product details, handling form submissions, and making API requests to update the backend database.

+The Key features of the form are - Name of product , its description , price , etc... and also a file upload feature to upload the pictures of the product.